top of page

 Responses could range from polite and respectful people, clean streets, beautiful scenery and fantastic architecture to wonderful foods.

-Next, we reminded members that 2024 is 'Year Of The Dragon'.
+Next, we reminded members that 2025 is 'Year Of The Snake'.
 Above is an illustration of what happens on each day of the week of the new year.

 Here are the other animals ...